NerdWalletOSS/shepherd/README.md

 ### Developing

-Run `npm install` to install dependencies, and the `npm install -g` to make the `shepherd` executable available on your `PATH`.
+Run `npm install` to install dependencies, and then `npm install -g` to make the `shepherd` executable available on your `PATH`.

-Shepherd2 is written in TypeScript, which requires compilation to JavaScript.
-When developing Shepherd2, it's recommended to run `npm run build:watch` in a separate terminal.
+Shepherd is written in TypeScript, which requires compilation to JavaScript.
+When developing Shepherd, it's recommended to run `npm run build:watch` in a separate terminal.
 This will constantly recompile the source code as you edit it.